reasonmii/reasonmii/README.md

 ### Hi there 👋

+I’m currently working on LG U+ as a data analyst.
+I did a double major in Library and Information Science and Journalism and Mass Communication.

 <!--
 **reasonmii/reasonmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.